ssone95/ChromaDB.Client/README.md

 With ChromaDB.Client, you can easily connect to a ChromaDB instance, create and manage collections, perform CRUD operations on the data in the collections, and execute other available operations such as nearest neighbor search, aggregation, and filtering.

-This library is still in early development and not ready for production use by any means.
+**This library is still in early development and is not ready for production use by any means.**

 ## Features